yokose-ks/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 **********************

 You can add files that you want students to access in the course.
-After you add a file, you must link to it from a course component, update, or in the course handouts.
+After you add a file, you must link to it from a component, a course update, or in the course handouts.
 A file is only visible to students if you create a link to it.

 .. note:: Because the file name becomes part of the URL, students can see the name of the file when they open it.
 Avoid using file names such as AnswerKey.pdf.